Cyp9715/DeleteNewline/README.md

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

-## Why do you use this way?
+## Why develop this way?
-Take a research paper as an example, and each paper has a different form.
+Take a research paper as an example, and each paper has a different form. there are times when the distinction of Newline is ambiguous.
-there are times when the distinction of Newline is ambiguous. therefore, rather than creating a program that handles all of these processes, I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.
+therefore, rather than creating a program that handles all of these processes, I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.

 ## direction of development
 I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
 but on reflection, I thought it was inappropriate for this program to perform so many functions.
+If necessary later, the OCR function can be added.
+There are currently no plans.

+If you think there is a feature you need, please contribute.